Matt-Hays/CS5302/README.md

 - You'll still have /remotes/orgin/<branch-name> Remove with `$ git push origin --delete <brach-name>` **Warning this will delete the remote branch too!**

 ### Pre-Commit Hooks
-A number of precommit hooks have been included to help keep our code neat and tidy.
+A number of pre-commit hooks have been included to help keep our code neat and tidy.
 You must follow the guidance above to create a virtual environment and install the packages from *requirements.txt* to utilize pre-commit.

 1. Install pre-commit: `pre-commit install`
-1. Initially istall hooks: `pre-commit run --all-files`
+1. Initially install hooks: `pre-commit run --all-files`

 The hooks will run whenever you attempt to commit new files.
 You will not be able to commit unless you fix the errors that are indicated.
 You can run the individual hooks via: